tgroshon/maze-kata/README.md

 all bad paths, leaving only correct paths :D

 JACKPOT!

+The best optimization is to simply avoid the problem.

 I could keep my lazy, naive DFS solution if I first filled in the dead-ends, leaving only one path for a perfect maze with no loops, or several correct paths